IronWolf Health Management improves NAS system reliability — with the industry’s most comprehensive embedded analysis and recovery software.

 Or what if “Excessive vibration has been detected” or “Excessive physical shock to the hard drive has been detected” in your NAS?
 Wouldn’t it be useful to know, so you could make sure your system is placed on a stable surface?
 And what if the system simplified your troubleshooting by telling you “Connection issues on your NAS and hard drive interface have been detected.
 Please make sure the hard drive is properly installed in the chassis or drive tray, and that the tray is properly installed in your NAS.”

-IronWolf Health Management is now exclusively available on Synology NAS
+IronWolf Health Management is now available on specific NAS systems released by Seagate partners

 IHM leverages the hardware sensors and software suite built into IronWolf drives to provide intelligent analysis of drive health that goes far beyond traditional diagnostic tools.
 With the introduction of IHM, IronWolf earns an even stronger claim on the title as the hard drive most uniquely suited to and designed for NAS enclosures.